bomonike/bomonike.github.io/learn-chinese.md

 Didi is the ride-hailing app like Uber.

 <a id="Payments"></a>

-## Automated Payments
+## Payments & Currency

-Renminbi (RMB) (meaning "people's currency") is the official ISO 4217  name of China's currency, denominated in yuan (CNY) with the symbol ¥, (or CNH in Hong Kong; but abbreviated RMB for buying gold).
+Renminbi (RMB) (meaning "people's currency") is the official ISO 4217  name of China's currency, denominated in 元/圆 yuan (CNY) with the symbol ¥, (or CNH in Hong Kong; but abbreviated RMB for buying gold).
 Currently the Chinese yuan is pegged to a basket of currencies, including the US dollar (which the Chinese call mei yuan).
 The largest yuan banknote is 100 yuan, followed by 50, 20, 10, 5, and one yuan.
 A jiao is a tenth of a yuan.
 The jiao is further divided into 10 fen.
-The highest rate for 1 USD was worth 8.72 in May 1994 and declining to <a target="_blank" href="macrotrends.net/3570/chinese-yuan-to-usd-exchange-rate">6.78 on Aug 16</a>.
+The highest rate for 1 USD was worth 8.72 in May 1994, then declining gradually to <a target="_blank" href="macrotrends.net/3570/chinese-yuan-to-usd-exchange-rate">6.78 on Aug 16</a>.

-You'll need two AliPay & WeChat:
+Install both Alibaba's <a target="_blank" href="https://alipay.com/">AliPay</a> & WeChat:

 1. AliPay https://mobile.alipay.com/
 1. Sign up with your mobile phone number.